Home About Jay McMullan Portfolios Order Prints Seminars and Publications

 My very first 35mm camera was a Yashica GSN Electro 35.

 What started out as a hobby quickly became more.
-I met noted Photographer Bill Ellzey who, at the time, lived about forty miles from me.
+I met noted Photographer Bill Ellzey from Perryton, Texas who, at the time, lived about forty miles from me.
 He was doing a lot of landscapes and that is what I truly loved.
 Eventually, I bought a much better 35mm camera, an Olympus OM-1n.
 I must have shot ten thousand miles of film through that camera!

 Olympus OM-1n